 Thia'tewenhniserá:ke tsi nisakwénion satia'takarí:iohst tánon' kakhwí:io í:sek.
 Tóka' entehse'nikonhrakón:tahkwe enwá:ton nè:'e tenká:ta'ne ne taiesanekwenhsatsikhè:tara'ne.

-Healthy eating habits, daily physical activity & holistic wellness can prevent diabetes.
+Healthy eating habits, daily physical activity, adequate sleep and wholistic wellness can prevent diabetes.

-It is shared with other Indigenous communities and all others involved with diabetes prevention.
+We continue to develop our research model based on the experiences of Kahnawakehró:non (the people of Kahnawà:ke), staff and researchers, in partnership with Kahnawà:ke and universities.
+Our model is shared with Indigenous communities and others involved with diabetes prevention.
 KSDPP trains a significant number of Indigenous people in diabetes prevention intervention and research activities.

 June 20, 2024